CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 Additionally, you may choose to present custom screens, forms, or otherwise logic to prompt the user for additional information needed to set up the application.

-The authentication flow is concluded when the app confirms that authentication is complete with a "success" message using [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
-For more information, feel free to review [Authorization](/docs/authorization) requirements when publishing an app.
+The authentication flow is concluded when the app confirms that authentication is complete with a `"success"` message using [window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+For more information, feel free to review [authorization requirements](/docs/authorization) when publishing an app.

 <hr>

-### Adding to a Project
+### Adding to a project

 <span class="beta-indicator">BETA</span> - For access, please see the [overview of app components](/docs/overview-of-app-components)